TommyPKeane/tommypkeane_com/site-flask-mustache/www/src/templates/educational/python-functions-05-commondecorators.md

 # ssalc
 ```

 We've made the code a little longer by adding documentation, but there's a few shortcuts you should notice.
-We've eliminated the need to call the `property` constructor, we don't need to create (perhaps convoluted) new names for each method, and we now have standardized `.getter`, `.setter`, and `.deleter` syntax that may arguably be easier to follow than `fset`, `fget`, and `fdel`, for anyone new to this code.
+We've eliminated the need to call the `property` constructor, we don't need to create (perhaps convoluted) new names for each method, and we now have standardized `.setter` and `.deleter` syntax that may arguably be easier to follow than `fset`, `fget`, and `fdel`, for anyone new to this code.

-It's honestly just a matter of preference in terms of which approach you'd use for defining class `property` instances, but there's a lot of readability benefit (in this case) to the `@property.<type>` syntax.
+It's honestly just a matter of preference in terms of which approach you'd use for defining class `property` instances, but there's a lot of readability benefit (in this case) to the `@<property_name>.<type>` syntax.
 Personally, I'd go with the decorator syntax, because I do find it much more readable and easier to maintain.

 Be aware, though, that in terms of the naming, it's a shortcut and a _necessity_ to use the same function name for accessor-abstraction methods.